nicolas-forquet/elan/README.md

 ## Where to find it?

-Elan is available on the official QGIS repository: https://plugins.qgis.org/search/?q=ELAN.
+Elan is available on the [official QGIS repository](https://plugins.qgis.org/search/?q=ELAN).
 It can also be installed directly from the QGIS plugin manager.

 ## How to use it?